jcorporation/myMPDos/README.md

 ## Usage

 1. Transfer the image to a sdcard
-2. Edit `mympd/bootstrap.txt`
+2. Copy `mympd/bootstrap-simple.txt` or `mympd/bootstrap-advanced.txt` to `mympd/bootstrap.txt`
+3. Adapt `mympd/bootstrap.txt`
-3. Boot your Raspberry Pi
+4. Boot your Raspberry Pi

 ## Test